ninchistudios/musicproduction/end-to-end-checklist.md

 * EQ in mono to better separate frequencies.
 Not everyone will listen in stereo.
 * Cut (subtractive EQ) rather than boost.
 Removes rather than boosts noise and adds headroom.
 Forces you to remove the bad rather than masking the bad with louder goods.
 * The "pain frequency" at 2k sounds great in the mix but can be uncomfortable for listeners.
 This is the range for vocal intelligibility - cut 2k from midrange instruments to leave room for vocals.
 * Be aware of [equal loudness curves](https://en.wikipedia.org/wiki/Equal-loudness_contour) and EQ accordingly.
-Human hearing is most sensitive at 2k-5k Hz.
+Human hearing is most sensitive at 2k-5k Hz and lowend particularly suffers at low volume, so balance the lowend in the mix at the loudest comfortable/normal volume and expect it to roll off at lower volume.

 ![Equal Loudness Contours](https://upload.wikimedia.org/wikipedia/commons/thumb/4/47/Lindos1.svg/1336px-Lindos1.svg.png "Equal Loudness Contours")